lgi-devs/lgi/docs/guide.md

-Although GObject library is already covered by gobject-introspection, most of the elements in it are basic object system building blocks and either need or greatly benefit from special handling by LGI.
+Although GObject library is already covered by gobject-introspection, most of the elements in it are basic object system building blocks and either need or greatly benefit from special handling by lgi.

 ### 9.1.
 GObject.Type

-Contrary to C `GType` representation (which is unsigned number), LGI represents GType by its name, as a string.
+Contrary to C `GType` representation (which is unsigned number), lgi represents GType by its name, as a string.
 GType-related constants and methods useful for handling GType are present in `GObject.Type` namespace.